Rohit-B-Kadam/Angular-Notes/Assignment/README.md

 ## Assignment 7

 ### 1.Create angular application which creates login form which accepts Username and Password from user.
-When user clicks submit button username and password should be stored in typescripts class characteristics.
+When user clicks submit button username and password should be stored in typescripts class characteristics

 - Use appropriate form components using angular Material Designing.